 - Price with Both Automation and Negotiation

-One-on-one guidance for B2B ecommerce growth
+Guidance for B2B ecommerce growth

-Those are just a few of the reasons — along with a dedicated wholesale channel for B2B sales — our merchants are growing 126% year over year.
+Those are just a few of the reasons — along with a dedicated wholesale channel for B2B sales — our merchants are growing 126% year-over-year.

 1. Give Ecommerce for B2B the B2C Treatment